Learn Japanese: 20 Japanese Proverbs & Sayings. Part 1

 • You learn more Japanese words

-• Master some proverbs, sayings
+• Master some Japanese proverbs, sayings

 • Gain insight into Japanese culture